National Concrete Roads Programme

 Managing road works

-While we're doing this work, we'll minimise the disruption to road users and the impact on local communities.
+While we work, we'll minimise disruption to road users and the impact on local communities.

 We'll make sure our plans are coordinated with other roadworks and help road users plan their journeys.

-We want to make sure the money we invest means safer, smoother and more reliable journeys for road users while respecting local communities and the environment.
+We want to make sure the money we invest means safer, smoother and more reliable journeys for road users.
+At the same time, we'll respect local communities and the environment.

-Details about individual road works to help customers plan journeys can be found in the Our roads section of this website.
+You'll find details about individual road works in the Our roads section of this website.
 You can also visit our travel updates pages for more information.

 We'll also work with local stakeholders and partners to make sure our customers are aware of works in advance.